-Again, we are primarily interested in the sources of the slowdown post-2004.
-The 1.45 percentage-point slowdown in labour productivity growth between 1995-2004 and 2004-2015 was the result of a -0.94 percentage-point contribution from slower TFP growth and a -0.44 percentage-point contribution from slower capital deepening.
+percentage-point contribution from slower capital deepening.
 The contribution of labour quality growth was -0.06 percentage points.
-At 1.45 percentage points, the slowdown in the total economy was smaller than the slowdown in the business sector (2.0 percentage points).
+At 1.45 percentage points, the slowdown in the total economy was smaller (in absolute terms) than the slowdown in the business sector (2.0 percentage points).